BasharAlwarad/lms_Lectures/Module_7_Database_With_SQL/Lecture_SQL_II.md

 1. we managed to create two tables users and orders, but how can that be beneficial?

-- so if i want to know all the orders made by John.
+- so if we want to know all the orders made by John.
-  - i would need to <b>SELECT</b> every from the table orders.
+  - we need to <b>SELECT</b> every column from the table orders.
   - then filter out the ones <b>WHERE</b> the user_id is John's id.

 ```sql